aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Lauksaimniecībā izmantojamo zemju platības īpatsvars analīzes šūnā (1 ha)

-**Procedure:** First, farmlands from the [Landscape classification](#Ch05.03) were selected (values between 300 and 400 were reclassified to value 1, others as 0).
+**Procedure:** First, farmlands from the [Landscape classification](#Ch05.03) are selected (values between 300 and 400 are reclassified to value 1, others as 0).
-Once reclassified, layer was aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
+Once reclassified, layer is aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 At the